 The creative process will be at the core of your studies, which will focus equally on performance and scholarship.
 Formal and informal opportunities for performance abound.
 Each year students direct, choreograph, design, perform and produce as many as 10 productions.
 Faculty members and students produce two dance concerts choreographed by faculty and two or three plays directed by faculty.

 Michael Reyes ’14 moved into his unexpected major one step at a time.
 He is a dance concentrator who plans to build a career around dance, music and education.
 His aspiration is to return to Hamilton College to teach hip-hop dance.More >>

-Reyes always liked to dance but never seriously until an injury sidelined him from basketball.
-Hip-hop became his new passion and his father, London Reyes, introduced him to his dance contacts.
+Reyes always liked to dance but never took it seriously until an injury sidelined him from basketball at Hamilton.
+Hip-hop became his new passion, and his father, London Reyes, introduced him to his dance contacts.
 The elder Reyes is a dancer who was part of the influential New York City Breakers.
 Reyes began training and dancing in New York during school breaks.